Risk Assessment, Fire Safety and Health and Safety Policy

 - Staff are aware of the location of all fire exits, the fire assembly point and where fire safety equipment is stored

-- Children are introduced to the fire safety procedures during their settling in period and through regular fire drills
+- Children are introduced to the fire safety procedures during the morning managers speech

-- Fire drills are conducted at least once a month
+- Fire drills are conducted every time camp is running

 - All children are shown the location of fire exits and the fire assembly point